DavidJGChen/probably-incorrect-answers/understanding-analysis/the-real-numbers.typ

     Doesn't this cause some problems?
 ]

+#solution[
+  +
+    In general, the number that is produced may not be a rational.
+  +
+    No, this is fine.
+    Let's just only consider non-repeating 9's representation, and note that with our construction, we will never produce a number that runs into this issue.
+]

 #exercise[1.6.4][
   Let $S$ be the set consisting of all sequences of 0's and 1's.
   Observe that $S$ is not a particular sequence, but rather a large set whose elements are sequences; namely,